-Is price only factor, or are there other considerations now?
+Is price the only factor, or are there other considerations now?

 The four panellists agreed that data was key.
 If your product/service is more expensive in the short-term than incumbents, it is vital that you clearly show the wider benefits of the solution through an evidenced-based business case.

 What are the biggest challenges start-ups should be innovating for?

 - Embodied carbon and circular economy: operational carbon has been high on the agenda for some time, but solutions to combat embodied carbon are less well known.
 Supported by a call for circular economy solutions for material efficiency and reuse.

 - Tenant support: to encourage tenant waste and energy reduction.